 Assessment is an ongoing process of evaluating, measuring, and documenting student learning of state and national standards.
 While commonly equated with tests, teachers use a variety of tools and methods to determine understanding and content mastery in all subjects taught.
 Assessments provide information that can be used to direct instruction and improve learning programs.
 In Rochester Catholic Schools, meaningful effective assessments are used to support and improve student learning in several different ways.

-Our students in grades K-8 take the Northwest Evaluation Association (NWEA) test twice a year, once in the fall and once in the spring.
+Our students in grades K-8 take the Northwest Evaluation Association (NWEA) test three times a year, once in the fall, winter, and spring.
 This formative test focuses on individual student growth.
 Teachers spend time in the fall of each year analyzing the data to truly understand how to differentiate instruction to meet individual student needs.

 9-12 AssessmentLourdes High School students take the NWEA, Pre-ACT, PSAT, ACT, and often times, the SAT.